Query API

 • annotate() - create QuerySet with given annotation

-• get_or_create(defaults, **kwargs) - gets object for given kwargs, if not found create it with additional kwargs from defaults dict
+• get_or_create(defaults, **kwargs) - gets an object for given kwargs, if not found create it with additional kwargs from defaults dict

 • save() - update instance, or insert it, if it was never saved before